arc-archive/api-console-io/docs/advanced/parsing-amf.md

 ### Validating the API

-It may seems to be unescesary step but it may save you a lot of time if something is wrong with the API project.
+It may seems to be unnecessary step but it may save you a lot of time if something is wrong with the API project.
 AMF will try to read as much as it can, even when the API is invalid.
 The invalid sections will be ignored.
 To avoid debugging and searching for solutions on StackOverflow, **always validate the API**.